Sunday, August 8, 2021

 The images sat around in my Adobe Lightroom catalogue, and I rediscovered them today.
 I shot the roll at box speed.
 The roll was developed and scanned by an old school camera store New Jersey Camera and One Hour Photo.
 When I saw the display case full of 1970-1980s classic film cameras, I knew I had found something special.
 The only camera store in the area filled with more nostalgia is New York Camera in Princeton.

-While I love slower film due to fine grain, I was disappointed with the results.
-I blame myself, not the movie.
+While I love slower 35mm film for the fine grain, I was disappointed with the results from Rollei RPX 25.
+I blame myself, not the film stock.
 I should have waited for a sunnier day and used a balance on my tripod.
 I have to correct the horizontal perspective for all of the images.
-And on a sunny day, I may not even need a tripod.
+And on a very sunny day, I may not even need a tripod.

 - Type: Panchromatic B&W Negative Film